 EIA international fossil fuel generation data is not split by fuel type.
-In order to disaggregate this data, it was Disaggregation the respective ratios of coal, gas and other fossil generation.
-These ratios were taken from the statistical Review of World Energy'\ where available (21 countries), and estimated using the ratio Ember Calculations for each fuel type from the WRI global power plant database\\ for all other countries.
+In order to disaggregate this data, it was Discessieg at estimate the respective ratios of coal, gas and other fossil generation.
+These ratios were taken Fishing 'Statistical Review of World cate that ion and CO.
+Disaggregation where available (21 countries), and estimated using the ratio Ember Galculations of Installed capacities for each fuel Estimates from the WRI global power plant database for all other countries.